Why Brown / Why History

 After my first year at Brown, I spent 40 days in the Brooks Range — the Noatak Wilderness and Gates of the Arctic National Park, in the northern reaches of Alaska.
 I went out there with seven other students and two instructors.
 No cell phone, no hot water, no wallet, no amenities.
 A thousand miles from the nearest road.
 I'd never camped before.
 I'd barely spent a single night in a tent.

-But the deeper shift happened when I moved past surviving into thriving.
+The first ten days are about learning to survive.
+Then you move past surviving into thriving.
 Being completely disconnected from technology for that long changed how I thought about it.
-We spend so much of our lives organizing our days around our devices, but at the end of the day, technology is supposed to be a tool — something that helps us go achieve things, not something we serve.
+We spend so much of our lives organizing our days around our devices, but at the end of the day, technology is supposed to be a tool — something that helps us achieve things, not something we serve.
 In the backcountry, what you need is clear: shelter, food, water, safety.
 Everything else is a want.
-And I realized that in modern life, we constantly confuse the two.
-We fill our time with things we think we need to do without ever asking the more important question: what do I actually want?
-Once you decide what you want, what you need to do reveals itself.
 That reframing — want first, then need — is something I've tried to carry with me ever since.

 The first version of Pangea